Kyriosity/read-write/README+/software/README.md

 [![Four colors of software: black->red->blue->gold](../pencraft/README+/_rsc/_img/darkCode2arcGold_wRem.jpg)](../pencraft/README+/_rsc/)

-More colors for project management, digital artists, DevOps, documentation, testing, and administration?
+Add colors for project management, digital artists, DevOps, documentation, testing, and administration?

 They are external forces that can be constructive and non- (also neutral).
 Culturally speaking: mix, tint, blur, or shade (if not wash off) the four paints.